dataspot/dgp-app/README.md

                 }
             ]
         }
+    ],
+    "schedules": [
+        {
+            "name": "monthly",
+            "display": "Monthly"
+        },
+        {
+            "name": "daily",
+            "display": "Daily"
+        }
     ]

 }
 ```

+(If schedules are not specified, a default schedules list will be used).

 - The Airflow DAGs Creator - a Python file that reads the pipeline configuration and creates your Airflow DAGs.
   Sample code: